- Vol 1: General - Topics Chapters Overview

 Links Text of codified law: 42 USC § 1996 (PL 95-341)

 Purpose: The Act provides for the protection of historic or prehistoric remains on federal lands; establishes criminal sanctions for unauthorized destruction or appropriation of antiquities; authorizes the President to declare by proclamation national monuments; and authorizes the scientific investigation of antiquities on federal lands, subject to permit and regulations.

 Applicability: Historic or prehistoric remains on federal lands.
 Although there is no specific mention of natural or paleontological resources in the Act itself or in the Act's uniform rules and regulations, "objects of antiquity" has been interpreted to include fossils by the National Park Service (NPS) and the Bureau of Land Management (BLM).

 - Notify the Department of Interior (DOI - NPS) when a federal project may result in the loss or destruction of a historic or archaeological property.

 - DOI and/or FHWA may undertake survey or data recovery.

-Purpose: The Act amended the 1960 Reservoir Salvage Act to include any federally assisted construction project that threatens the loss or destruction of significant scientific, historic or archaeological data and requires that the agency notify the Secretary of the Interior of the threat.
+Purpose: The Act amended the 1960 Reservoir Salvage Act to include any federally assisted construction project that threatens the loss or destruction of significant scientific, historic, or archaeological data and requires that the agency notify the Secretary of the Interior of the threat.
 This Act is also called the Moss-Bennett Act.
-The law provides for the use of up to 1 percent of project funds for survey and mitigation.
+The law provides for the use of up to one percent of project funds for survey and mitigation.
 The federal agency may undertake the survey or recovery of data, or it may request the Secretary of the Interior to do so.
 If the agency itself undertakes the survey and recovery, it must provide the Secretary of the Interior with a report.

 Applicability: All federal agencies.